HayaaQutaishat/Articles-Application/README.md

 - Other less important files like urls, admin, settings.

+## Distinctiveness and Complexity:

+The page is not similar to anything we have already created.
+It's not a social media app nor an e-commerce.
+It's not similar to other years projects either.

+In terms of complexity, I used Django with more than one model (explained above) and javascript to the frontend.
+Moreover, all of the web application is mobile responsive.

 ## Setup :

 Requires Python3 and the package installer for Python (pip) to run: